Walkman100/YTVL/README.md

 ====
 Screenshots available <a href="http://walkman100.github.io/Walkman/YTVL/">here</a>.

+Future releases/ideas
+====
+`v1.4` will have a box/text that automatically loads and tells the title of the video ID entered, and a button to generate the embedded video HTML or BB code which will be copied to the clipboard.
+A context menu for when you right-click on any of the `outputs` buttons that allows you to generate the URL and copy it will also be in this release.

+`v1.5` will probably have buttons to open the download pages for FullRip.net; MP3, Video or Video(alternative); KeepVid e.t.c.

+Want to suggest a feature?
+====
+Go ahead!
+Anyone is welcome to submit a PR (Pull/Push Request) or an Issue as long as the feature/addition doesn't make the program file size significantly bigger, or increases the time it takes to start.
+Also, keep in mind the KISS principle (Keep It Simple, Stupid).
+Notice I haven't added a settings window because there are only three settings, and my application interface has space for those settings without it looking too cluttered.

 Debugging
 ====
 Press <kbd>Alt</kbd> + <kbd>D</kbd> to show the Browser window to the right of the `Developed by...` link, this shows the page that is loaded to show the current version.